pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 `DataFrame.io` namespace, and the automatic registration of functions defined by third-party projects, if an entrypoint is defined.

-Any changes to the current I/O of pandas are out of scope for this proposal, but the next tasks can be considered for future work and proposals:
+Any changes to the current connectors of pandas (e.g. `read_csv`, `from_records`, etc.) or their migration to the new system are out of scope for this proposal, but the next tasks can be considered for future work and proposals:

-- Migrate I/O connectors currently implemented in pandas to the new interface.
+- Migrate connectors currently implemented in pandas to the new interface.
   This would require a transition period where users would be warned that existing `DataFrame.read_*` may have been moved to `DataFrame.io.from_*`, and that the old API will stop working in a future version.